Titos23/Titos23/README.md

 - 👋 Hi, I’m @Titos23.
 - 👀 I’m interested in Web developing and programing.
 - 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on projects in order to help me improving my skills.
+- 💞️ I’m looking forward to collaborate on projects in order to help me improving my skills.
 - 📫 How to reach me : on Twitter (Stephtitos).

 <!---